Dining in the Arts District

 The bar makes excellent cocktails, and there are even some non-alcoholic sodas made in-house that are fun and delicious.
 The wine list is excellent, and by-the-glass pours come in two sizes.
 A nice selection of local beers is also available.
 Because they are a hotel restaurant, they are open daily for all meals, and brunch is served Saturday and Sunday from 10 am to 2 pm.
 The bar menu is available until 1 am on weekends.

 The bar makes excellent craft cocktails, and the by-the-glass wine list is one of the best in Oklahoma City.
 Local beers are available on tap, and you can even enjoy one on the outdoor patio.
-The Jones opens at 11 am Tuesday through Saturday, and 10 am on Sunday for brunch.
-They are open until midnight Sunday, Tuesday and Wednesday, and until 2 am Thursday through Saturday.
+The Jones opens at 4 pm Tuesday through Friday, and 10 am on Saturday and Sunday for brunch.